sin5678/inav_cn_wiki/Tune-INAV-PIFF-controller-for-fixedwing.md

 * Enter `Angle` mode, if aircraft doesnt fly straight and level you need to trim you board aligment.
 * If your unhappy with amount of maximum bank angle / pitch angle, adjust them in CLI, max_angle_inclination_rll and max_angle_inclination_pit. ( Be aware of you want the same amount of maximum angle for poshold / althold you will also need to increase theyr values in [CLI](https://github.com/iNavFlight/inav/blob/master/docs/Cli.md))
 * If you unhappy with the strenght of the Angle mode, example it yerks itself to quick up to level, adjust P-gain of the level controller.

+### Other tuning tips:

+* Setup your TPA correctly.
+[PID Attenuation and scaling](https://github.com/iNavFlight/inav/wiki/PID-Attenuation-and-scaling)

+* If your plane over corrects when RTH is engaged, try increasing "nav_navr_p" and/or increasing "nav_navr_i".
+Good values to start: "set nav_navr_p = 50"; "set nav_navr_i = 5".
+Also you can lower "nav_navr_d".
+The behaviour of the plane is very different with or w/o wind, so it is necessary to test and tweak parameters in both scenarios.